ertugrulcetin/patika/README.md

           ;;Optional, if you want to handle exception.
 If you don't set your own, default one will be used.
           :handle-exception (fn [ctx] (println "Error ocurred: " (:exception ctx))))

+;; Route with AUTHORIZATION -> :auth-fn
 (resource send-event
           :put ["/events"]
           :content-type :json
-          ;;If :auth-fn return TRUTHY value, then it proceeds.
+          ;;If :auth-fn returns TRUTHY value, then it proceeds.
 If not, client gets 401 HTTP error.
           :auth-fn (fn [ctx] (-> ctx :request :headers (get "x-auth-token"))) :put! #(create-event %)
           :handle-ok (fn [_] {:success? true}))

-(resource dictionary
+;; Redirect and Cookie Set example -> :redirect! and :as-response (resource dictionary
           :get ["/dictionary/:word" [word]]
           :content-type :html